FIVB Women's Volleyball Nations League: Challenger Cup

 The Continental Confederations, responsible for determining the teams that will qualify for the FIVB Challenger Cup, are free to organise their Continental Qualification Tournament or use an existing competition to define the qualified team(s).

 The FIVB Challenger Cup is held before the FIVB Volleyball Nations League Finals (in 2018 and 2019 editions) but changed it in 2022 edition and the winners will qualify for the next year's VNL as a challenger team.

 New VNL qualification system

-Starting in 2025 edition, the lowest ranked Challenger team of the current edition of the VNL will play the Volleyball Challenger Cup (VCC) held after the VNL.
-The winner of the current edition of the VCC shall be promoted and compete in the next edition of the VNL.
+Starting in 2025 edition, the lowest ranked Challenger team of the current edition of the VNL will be relegated.
+The best team in the World Ranking as of the end of the VNL edition and that did not participate in the VNL will be promoted to the next edition.
+For the avoidance of doubt, the relegated team will not qualify as the promoted team.

 Hosts

 List of hosts by number of final round championships hosted.